RunesRepoHub/ACS/docs/commands.md

 ## Trigger an manuel download

-??? info "Trigger an manuel download"
+??? success "Trigger an manuel download"

     Want to download a new video manually that has not yet been downloaded automatically.